Citroen C5 Aircross review

 The Citroen C5 Aircross SUV brings distinctive design and cushioned comfort to a hotly contested market segment

 The Citroen C5 Aircross has the ingredients to be a hit, and Citroen certainly deserves praise for offering SUV buyers something that’s different and innovative, especially in such a competitive and crowded part of the market.
 So it’s a great shame that it doesn’t all come together better.

+Aircross is Citroen speak for SUV, and was first used on the C-Aircross concept shown at the Shanghai Motor Show back in 2015.
 The distinctive looks of the C5 Aircross are a real attribute, as the car must compete in a particularly hotly contested mid-size SUV market segment.

 Although Citroen claims a healthy 230mm ground clearance for the C5 Aircross, four-wheel drive isn’t even on the options list.
 However, all models include the same Grip Control system as offered by the Peugeot 3008 and 5008, which is effectively a traction control system that can be adjusted to suit different terrain.

 For an alternative review of the latest Citroen C5 Aircross, visit our sister site carbuyer.co.uk...

 In this review